Sarah is Joint Head of the Business Crime Team at 5 St Andrew’s Hill.

 - Committee member of the Cybercrime Practitioners Association.

 Sarah is one of a handful of barristers with experience of dealing with cases where there are contemporaneous family financial proceedings and criminal POCA claims.
-She has the knowledge and understanding to be able to advise and represent clients in both sets of proceedings (including as an interested party pursuant to the new POCA s10A provisions).
+She has the knowledge and understanding to be able to advise and represent clients in both sets of proceedings (including as an interested party pursuant to POCA s10A ).
 This ensures consistency and an all encompassing overview of the case.
 Sarah frequently appears in both the High Court and the Family Court in this area of work and is regularly instructed to act on behalf of the CPS as the intervener in the family proceedings.
 She is currently instructed in this capacity in a number of high-profile cases by the CPS.
-In addition, Sarah presently has a number of instructions from family solicitors where she has been asked to advise a party in financial remedy proceedings about the implications of a potential confiscation order against the other party to those proceedings.
-She has recently presented seminars on the implications and scope of POCA 2002, s10A.
+In addition, Sarah presently has a number of instructions from family solicitors and direct access clients where she has been asked to advise a party in financial remedy proceedings about the implications of a potential confiscation order against the other party to those proceedings.
+She regularly presents seminars on the interplay between the two sets of proceedings.

 Sarah has a detailed knowledge of restraint, confiscation and enforcement proceedings with experience in this area in the Appellate Courts, the High Court and the Crown Court.